Memories of a beautiful country.

 Good for your gut

 In addition, if you buy yogurt with live cultures, you will get the advantage of probiotics, which help to keep your digestive tract healthy.
-Certain brands of yogurt, such as Stonyfield Organic Yogurt, contain a full complement of live, active probiotics cultures.
+Certain brands of yogurt contain a full complement of live, active probiotics cultures.

 Be sure to check the label for “live, active cultures” along with a list of which strains are included in the product.